 CRM, or Customer Relationship Management, can make a significant improvement on your business and amplify your sales and marketing automation efforts.

-If you are not sure which customer relationship management CRM is best suited for your needs and want to know how to choose the best CRM software, read this guide to help you make an informed purchasing decision.
+If you are not sure which customer relationship management CRM is best suited for your needs and want to know how to choose the best CRM software for small business, read this guide to help you make an informed purchasing decision.

 What is a CRM?